fxdgear/Sublime-Plugins/README.markdown

 Run External will run the currently selected text (if you have multiple selected regions it only does the first one), will attempt to run the text as a subprocess and replace the highlighed text with the results.

+If you have any suggestions you'd like to see from run_external please feel free to create an issue, and I'll do my best to see if it's something I can produce!

 ### Key Bindings

 To execute the command you can use the included keymap of "ctrl-r" or you can make your own.